kubedb/docs/docs/guides/mysql/upgrading/minorversion/standalone.md

 {{< notice type="warning" message="Upgrading is an Enterprise feature of KubeDB.
 You must have KubeDB Enterprise operator installed to test this feature." >}}

-# Upgrade MySQL Standalone
+# Upgrade minor version of MySQL Standalone

-This guide will show you how to use `KubeDB` enterprise operator to upgrade the version of `MySQL` standalone.
+This guide will show you how to use `KubeDB` enterprise operator to upgrade the minor version of `MySQL` standalone.

 ## Before You Begin